 Gut Garden’s activated charcoal is derived from coconut shells, and it comes in tablet form.

 If you’re starting out on a gut healing program, Gut Garden recommends taking the charcoal between most meals just for the first few days.
 This is due to its ability to bind and grab up lingering toxins such as chlorine, pesticides and herbicides, bacteria, viruses, yeast, parasites, and toxic chemicals.
 After the first few days, they recommend a diet of whole, unprocessed foods alongside the other supplements and discontinuing the daily charcoal.
-The charcoal is then best used only after overindulging, to help expel irritants after food poisoning, or to relieve occasional gas or bloating.
+Use the charcoal typically after overindulging, to help expel irritants after food poisoning, or to relieve occasional gas or bloating.

 So, good news, this isn’t another daily supplement you’ll be on for life.
 And, it coincides with the comment I saw on that Instagram thread.